Adil Anwar: Early life and amateur career

-Anwar was born to a British Pakistani family in 6 July 1987 and was raised in Burley, Leeds, West Yorkshire, England.
+Anwar was born to a British Pakistani family on 6 July 1987 and was raised in Burley, Leeds, West Yorkshire, England.
 His grandfather was a gymnast and boxed in the Army, and several of his uncles were also involved in combat sports.

 Anwar started boxing after his father took him to the gym at the age of 13 to learn to defend himself.
 He was initially reluctant but eased into the sport as he grew older, having his first fight when he was 14 He got into the 'National Boys Clubs' (NACYP) final where he lost to Gary Barker, he then won The Junior ABA Championships and National Boys Clubs at a later date as well as winning whilst boxing for England at International events.

 Whilst still an Amateur he was involved in a car accident which left him with a broken collar bone after which he was told it would be unlikely he'd box again, although 18 months after the incident he was back training.
 Following the incident the England set-up grew distant from Anwar, so he decided to turn professional rather than stay in Amateur Boxing.

 In total, he had 65 Amateur fight of which 9 were losses.